wazuh/wazuh-documentation/source/user-manual/ruleset/mitre.rst

 Configuration example
 ---------------------

 MITRE ATT&CK assigns each attack technique an ID, which can be consulted on this `link <https://attack.mitre.org>`_.
 These techniques are grouped by tactics (Defense Evasion, Privilege Escalation, etc.) although some of them belong to more than one tactic.

+.. versionadded:: 5.0.0

-The ID `T1110 <https://attack.mitre.org/techniques/T1110/>`_ is related to the brute force attack.
-This technique fits in well with the following rule 100002, which detects a force brute attack and generates an alert.
-Below is an example of how to extend this MITRE ATT&CK technique to that rule.
+The technique ID `T1110 <https://attack.mitre.org/techniques/T1110/>`_ is related to the brute force attack and uses the 'Credential Access' tactic whose ID is `TA0006 <https://attack.mitre.org/tactics/TA0006/>`_.
+This technique and tactic fit in well with the following rule 100002, which detects a force brute attack and generates an alert.
+Below is an example of how to extend this MITRE ATT&CK technique and tactic to that rule.

 Add the following lines to /var/ossec/etc/rules/local_rules.xml: